Robert Kaman, JD, PhD, Interim Graduate Advisor

 The GSBS offers both MS and PhD degrees in biomedical sciences.
 Students are encouraged to acquire a broad base of knowledge in those disciplines that flourish in an environment of a health science center and are required to pursue specialized research and study in a particular area of biomedical and health science.
 The training students obtain equips them for professional careers in health science centers, universities, secondary science education, health care industry, publishing, pharmaceutical and biotechnology.
 All entering graduate students are expected to complete a one-year integrated biomedical sciences program that surveys the fundamental principles of biochemistry, molecular biology, genetics, cell biology, microbiology, immunology, pharmacology and physiology to prepare them for tomorrow's scientific advancements and employment opportunities.

 Biomedical Sciences (BMSC) is interdisciplinary in nature; therefore, advanced courses focus on the individual student's particular interests.
 Mentors may be selected from any of the Graduate Faculty, regardless of departmental affiliation.
-The traditional MS; specialized MS degrees in biotechnology, clinical research management or medical sciences (see below); or PhD may be obtained through the biomedical sciences' discipline.

 By no later than the third semester (or by the end of the first year), each traditional MS or PhD student is required to select a major professor and program within the GSBS.
 The student will follow the guidelines of his/her chosen department/program for the remainder of training.
 If the chosen program is BMSC, the student will be required to choose a primary advisor; however, the advisory committee will comprise any members of the graduate faculty within the GSBS.
 In addition to the members of the advisory committee, both MS and PhD students must have a university member present at the oral qualifying examination and/or thesis/dissertation seminar and associated defense, as required by the GSBS.